 Throughout education I remember being rewarded for getting things right.
 And I learned this young.
 At an early age I figured out that asking challenging questions, thinking differently or being a maverick didn’t make me popular with teachers, so over time I stopped.

 Then when we start work we are given key performance indicators and objectives.
 As adults working for an organisation we are measured and judged on how we conform to a set of pre-defined objectives.
 These are just the grown up versions of getting rewarded for getting things right passing tests, and ticking boxes.

 So it’s no wonder that so many organisations struggle to be successful at innovation.
 Learning to pass exams rather than learning to think for ourselves discourages innovation from an early age, and lets not underestimate the impact that our early years experiences have on our adult behaviour.

 Innovation isn’t about confirming to a set of rules or learning about how things have always been done.
-It’s about thinking differently to solve problems and having the courage to push new boundaries to make change happen.
-I’m not saying that it’s not important to learn from history and the great discoveries that have gone before us, but if we are not mindful, we may end up focusing on the events of the past and miss the real lessons of the innovators experiences; of questioning the status quo, learning from trial and error and not giving up when others said it was impossible.
+It’s about thinking differently, responding to change and solving problems.
+I’m not saying that it’s not important to learn from history and the great discoveries that have gone before us, but if we are not mindful, we may end up focusing on the events of the past and miss the real lessons of the innovators experiences; of questioning the status quo, learning from the present and not giving up when others said it was impossible.